razorware/pyxelbox/quick_start/README.md

 ### Window Section

-If there is not setting in for the window size, PyLE provides a default window setting of 350x350:
+If there is not a setting for the window size, PyLE provides a default window setting of 350x350:
 ![default window size][def_win]

-...compared to setting a size parameter in the Window section
+...compare to setting a size parameter in the Window section
 ![user defined size][usr_win]